-- D46 The Capex IM requires Transpower to consider and include in its MCP several investment options appropriate to the value of the estimated capital expenditure and the complexity of the investment need. - D47 Table D3 below shows the investment options that Transpower considered for detailed analysis.
-The seven investment options can be summarised into the following two broad categories: - D47.1 refurbish and/or upgrade the existing 110 kV lines and dismantle lines that may not be needed; and - D47.2 establish a new 220 kV source of supply in the Bombay-Otahuhu region. - D48 We are satisfied that: - D48.1 the seven investment options Transpower considered in its short-list consultation meet the above requirement under the Capex IM; and - D48.2 the investment options Transpower considered in its short-list consultation are technically feasible options that would meet the MCP's investment need. - D49 In developing the investment options, Transpower consulted on and considered 30 long-list 'components of potential investment options' to address the investment need, including transmission solutions and NTSs.
-Transpower considered components of potential investment options because, due to the nature of this investment, more than one component could be required to form an investment option.
+- D46 The Capex IM requires Transpower to consider and include in its MCP several investment options appropriate to the value of the estimated capital expenditure and the complexity of the investment need.257 - D47 Table D3 below shows the investment options that Transpower considered for detailed analysis.
+The seven investment options can be summarised into the following two broad categories: - D47.1 refurbish and/or upgrade the existing 110 kV lines and dismantle lines that may not be needed; and - D47.2 establish a new 220 kV source of supply in the Bombay-Otahuhu region. - D48 We are satisfied that: - D48.1 the seven investment options Transpower considered in its short-list consultation meet the above requirement under the Capex IM; and - D48.2 the investment options Transpower considered in its short-list consultation are technically feasible options that would meet the MCP's investment need.